 CAUSES OF EYE PAIN WHEN BLINKING

 The eye is comparatively prone to injury.
 When blinking, acute trauma or debris pain can hurt the eye or the socket.
 Rubbing or touching the eye can easily result in scratches to the cornea, a common type of injury.
-The eye may also get burned if exposed to too much ultraviolet light from the sun or comes into contact with certain substances.
+The eye may also get burned if exposed to too much ultraviolet light from the sun or come into contact with certain substances.

 Alkali Burns: These burns are the worst kind and are frequently brought on by cleaning supplies that contain ammonia, caustic soda, or lime.